-Data Protector reports the following error during backup or restore:

-'''

-[Critical] From: OB2BAR_SAPDBBAR@machine.company.com

-"INSTANCE" Time: 02/06/04

-18:17:18 Error: SAPDB responded with:

--24920,ERR_BACKUPOP: backup operation was unsuccessful The database was unable to fulfill a request

-(-2025, Invalid number of backup devices). '''

-Increase the value of the SAP DB MAXBACKUPDEVS parameter to a value that is greater than or equal to the value of the Data Protector Parallelism option, or reduce the value of the Data Protector Parallelism option.
+Problem Data Protector reports the following error during backup or restore: [Critical] From: OB2BAR_SAPDBBAR@machine.company.com "INSTANCE" Time: 02/06/04 18:17:18 Error: SAPDB responded with: -24920,ERR_BACKUPOP: backup operation was unsuccessful The database was unable to fulfill a request (-2025, Invalid number of backup devices).
+Action Increase the value of the SAP DB MAXBACKUPDEVS parameter to a value that is greater than or equal to the value of the Data Protector Parallelism option, or reduce the value of the Data Protector Parallelism option.

-An SAP DB instance cannot be started after restore.

-Using the SAP DB db_restartinfo command, check if the instance can be restarted.

-- If the instance cannot be restarted, most probably the existing log volumes do not contain enough data to restart the instance from data volumes.
-The required differential or transactional backups might not have been restored. - If the instance can be restarted, check the SAP DB instance kernel error file for errors.
+Problem An SAP DB instance cannot be started after restore.
+Action Using the SAP DB $\mbox{db_restartinfo}$ command, check if the instance can be restarted. • If the instance cannot be restarted, most probably the existing log volumes do not contain enough data to restart the instance from data volumes.
+The required differential or transactional backups might not have been restored. • If the instance can be restarted, check the SAP DB instance kernel error file for errors.
 If there was insufficient space for SAP DB logs at some point of time, logs might have been corrupted: delete the logs (using the dbmcli util_execute clear log command) or contact SAP DB or Data Protector support.

-A restore from an object copy hangs.

-Before restarting the restore:

-- Increase the number of Disk Agent buffers for the device used for the restore. - If all objects of the backup are recorded in the IDB, perform the following steps: - 1.
+Problem A restore from an object copy hangs.
+Action Before restarting the restore: • Increase the number of Disk Agent buffers for the device used for the restore. • If all objects of the backup are recorded in the IDB, perform the following steps: 1.
 In the Internal Database context of the Data Protector GUI, search for all objects belonging to the same backup.
-The objects are identified by the same backup ID. - 2.
-Copy each object in a separate object copy session to a separate device, for example a file library.
-For each object, use a separate medium with the non-appendable media policy. - 3.
-Set the highest media location priority for the newly created copies.

-Error!
-Connection failed to node (local) for database
+The objects are identified by the same backup ID.
+2. Copy each object in a separate object copy session to a separate device, for example a file library.
+For each object, use a separate medium with the non-appendable media policy.
+3. Set the highest media location priority for the newly created copies.
+Problem Data Protector reports the following error: Error: SAPDB responded with: Error!
+Connection failed to node (local) for database CLUSTER: connection refused: x_server not running.

-CLUSTER:

-connection refused: x server not running.

-Action Start the SAP DB x_server.
+Integrating SAP DB and Data Protector Troubleshooting Action Start the SAP DB x_server.
 Refer to the SAP DB documentation for information on how to do that.

--24988, ERR_SQL: sql error

-1, database not running

-Action Start the SAP DB instance.
+Problem Data Protector reports the following error: Error: SAPDB responded with: -24988,ERR_SQL: sql error 1,database not running Action Start the SAP DB instance.
 Refer to the SAP DB documentation for information on how to do that.

--24988, ERR SQL: sql error

-1, utility session is already in use

-Action Some other user is connected to the SAP DB instance and is performing administrative tasks (utility session).
+Problem Data Protector reports the following error: Error: SAPDB responded with: -24988,ERR_SQL: sql error 1,utility session is already in use Action Some other user is connected to the SAP DB instance and is performing administrative tasks (utility session).
 Such SAP DB tasks are of the "Utility" type and can be displayed using the dbmcli show task command.
 Finish these tasks.

--24950, ERR USRFAIL: user authorization failed

-Action Reconfigure the SAP DB instance as described in the section "Modifying the Configuration of an SAP DB Instance in Data Protector" on page 267.

-Data Protector reports the following error during backup or restore:

--24920, ERR_BACKUPOP: backup operation was unsuccessful The backup tool was killed with -1 as sum of exit codes.
+Problem Data Protector reports the following error: Error: SAPDB responded with: -24950,ERR_USRFAIL: user authorization failed Action Reconfigure the SAP DB instance as described in the section "Modifying the Configuration of an SAP DB Instance in Data Protector" on page 267.
+Problem Data Protector reports the following error during backup or restore: Error: SAPDB responded with: -24920,ERR_BACKUPOP: backup operation was unsuccessful The backup tool was killed with -1 as sum of exit codes.
 The database request ended with code 0.

-Set the TimeoutSuccess environment variable on the Cell Manager by running the following command:
+Action Set the TimeoutSuccess environment variable on the Cell Manager by running the following command: